 A PCT patent application is not eligible to become an issued patent until, among other things, we file one or more national stage patent applications within 30 months, 31 months or 32 months of the PCT application's priority date, depending on the jurisdiction, in the countries in which we seek patent protection.
 If we do not timely file any national stage patent applications, we may lose our priority date with respect to our PCT patent application and any potential patent protection on the inventions disclosed in such PCT patent application.
 Moreover, a provisional patent application is not eligible to become an issued patent.
-A provisional patent application may serve as a priority filing for a non-provisional patent application, we file within 12 months of such provisional patent application.
-If we do not timely file non-provisional patent applications, we may lose our priority date with respect to our existing provisional patent applications and any potential patent applications and any potential patent applications.
+A provisional patent application may serve as a priority filing for a non-provisional patent application, we may lose our priority date with respect to our existing provisional patent applications and any potential patent applications, we may lose our priority date with respect to our existing provisional patent applications and any potential patent applications and any potential patent applications.